jdcalvelli/canvas-for-coders-final/README.md

-# stroma
+# canvas-for-coders-final

-An evolving personal scaffolding for Vanilla Typescript ThreeJS projects.
+An audio visualizer inspired by the demoscene.
+Built on top of my personal stroma ThreeJS scaffolding.